csakbalint/movie-finder/README.md

 - [ ] Write snapshot tests for front-end components
 - [ ] Generate code coverage and static analysis
 - [x] Make Docker based production build
-- [ ] Create CI/CD pipeline, validate and build the app with it
+- [x] Manually deploy the application
-- [ ] Configure production environment, deploy the application
+- [ ] Create CI/CD pipeline, validate, build and deploy the application with it

 ## Future improvements

 - Integrate user management and authentication
 - Define and introduce plans and billing
-- Scale application with serverless deployment (e.g. with AWS, Azure)
+- HA Deployment

 ## Installation

-The software can be installed by the following steps:
+The codebase can be made ready for development by the following steps:

 1. **Provide environment <sup>(optional)</sup>**